Special reception needs of vulnerable groups

 Reception and care of unaccompanied children

-Those who are given the benefit of the doubt and those who are accepted as being under the age of 18 are referred to a local authority social services department which becomes responsible for their care.[14]
-They should be looked after according to the same standards as other young people in the care of local authorities.
-There is little practical guidance for social workers on the specific needs of these children, although statutory guidance for England and Wales was reissued in 2017 and contains more practical guidance.[15]
-The joint safeguarding strategy published in November 2017 identified future work such as resources for professionals, guidance and training.[16]
-An update of this work in 2019 shows that much is still to be completed.[17]
+Where a person has claimed asylum and there is uncertainty about whether or not they are a child following an initial age assessment, they will be given the benefit of the doubt.
+They, and those who are accepted as being under the age of 18 will be referred to a local authority social services department which becomes responsible for their care.
+If it is later determined that they are an adult, they will be moved to adult accommodation, and if a child has been wrongly assessed as adult, when this decision is overturned they will be moved out of adult accommodation.[23]
+Provisions of the Illegal Migration Act 2023 that are not yet in force will make the Secretary of State for the Home Department responsible for the children instead, with the power to transfer this responsibility to the local authority.[24]
+They should be looked after according to the same standards as other young people in the care of local authorities.[25]
+There is little practical guidance for social workers on the specific needs of these children, although statutory guidance for England and Wales was reissued in 2017 and contains more practical guidance.[26]
+The joint safeguarding strategy published in November 2017 identified future work such as resources for professionals, guidance and training.[27]
+An update of this work in 2019 shows that much is still to be completed.[28]
 No update has been issued since then.

 In practice the experience of these children varies; some make good relationships with their carer and feel fully supported.
 Some are very confused and frightened, are not treated well, and do not have a named social worker responsible for them.
 The named social worker is responsible for the implementation of the care plan which details how the child should be looked after through the process.
 This includes helping them to find a legal representative.
 Many discharge this function through referral to the Refugee Council’s Independent Unaccompanied Asylum-Seeking Children Support Service (formerly named the Panel of Advisers); funded by the Home Office since 1994 to assist unaccompanied children through the asylum process including finding legal representatives for the children.[30]